circonus/product-docs/circonus3/Dashboards.md

 ### Dashboard Command Bar

-The dashboard **command bar**, which is located in the upper right corner of the dashboard, allows you to place the dashboard into full screen mode, share the dashboard, clone the dashboard, access reports for the dashboard, or choose to edit the dashboard.
+The dashboard **command bar**, which is located in the upper right corner of the dashboard, allows you to place the dashboard into full-screen mode, share the dashboard, clone the dashboard, access reports for the dashboard, or choose to edit the dashboard.

 - **Full screen** is designed for the large screens often used in Operations centers.
-It places the browser into full screen mode and hides the title bar to maximize screen real estate.
-You can exit full screen mode by clicking on the **Exit full screen** button in the bottom left hand corner of the dashboard or by simply hitting the `esc` key.
+It places the browser into full-screen mode and hides the title bar to maximize screen real estate.
+You can exit full-screen mode by clicking on the **Exit full-screen** button in the bottom left-hand corner of the dashboard or by simply hitting the `esc` key.

 - **Share** is designed to make it easy to share the dashboard as a permalink or embed the dashboard as an iFrame.

   If you choose to embed the dashboard in an existing application using an iframe or intranet site, you can control which elements are exposed such as the **Top menu** and **Query bar**.
 The permalink does not give you this display control.

-  Both the permalink and embed sharing options allow you to choose between a `Snapshot` (which is fixed to current time, filters, etc.) or a `Saved object` (which links to a live dashboard).
+  Both the permalink and embed sharing options allow you to choose between a `Snapshot` (which is fixed to the current time, filters, etc.) or a `Saved object` (which links to a live dashboard).
 You can toggle the use of a `Short URL` for both options.

 - **Clone** allows you to clone an existing dashboard and modify or edit it as required.

 - **Reporting** allows you to download the dashboard as a PDF or PNG, and/or create a report definition from the dashboard that can be scheduled.

-- The **Edit** button (far top right corner) allows you to edit the current dashboard if you have rights to edit or modify the dashboard displayed.
+- The **Edit** button (far top right corner) allows you to edit the current dashboard if you have permission to edit or modify the dashboard displayed.

 ### Search Query Bar

 Within the **Search query bar**, you can filter the data displayed on a dashboard by applying a saved query or by entering search criteria.

 Saved queries include both the search criteria and filters.
 To apply a saved query, click the disk icon on the left of the **Search query bar**.
 Then, click the query name to apply it to the dashboard.
 While a saved query is applied, click the disk icon to manage the query.
-Saved queries can be modifed (**Save Changes**), duplicated (**Save as new**) or deleted (by hovering over its name and clicking the trash can icon).
+Saved queries can be modified (**Save Changes**), duplicated (**Save as new**) or deleted (by hovering over its name and clicking the trash can icon).
 To stop applying a saved query, click the disk icon again and then the **Clear** link.
 If a saved query is not already applied, you can save the existing search criteria and filters as a new query by clicking the disk icon and then the **Save current query** button.

 Search criteria can be expressed in [DQL (Dashboards Query Language)](/circonus3/additional-resources/query-languages/dql/) or [Lucene](/circonus3/additional-resources/query-languages/lucene-support/) by clicking on **DQL** on the right of the **Search query bar** and toggling the option for DQL.
 Please note that Lucene is recommended for advanced users only.

 ### Date and Time Filters

-Date and time filters can be applied in a couple different ways.
+Date and time filters can be applied in a couple of different ways.

-Clicking on the calendar icon on the left side of the date/time field reveals a number of options.
+Clicking on the calendar icon on the left side of the date/time field reveals several options.
 At the top, you can quickly configure a new time frame, such as the last 20 minutes.
 If you use this **Quick select** option, don't forget to click the **Apply** button to the right of the dropdowns.
 You can also choose from **Commonly used** or **Recently used** time frames.
 Lastly, you can select the refresh rate within the **Refresh every** section, or stop the dashboard from refreshing by using the **Stop** button within this section.

 ![Quick Select Filters](./img/dashboard-date_time.png)